konveyor/enhancements/enhancements/crane-2.0/tekton-ui-integration/README.md

 ### User Stories

-#### Stateless Application Migration
+#### Application Migration

 As an application owner, I want to migrate my stateless application from a source to destination cluster.

-For simplicity, we will say the source cluster's API Server URL and Token have been stored in a secret named `source-cluster-creds` and the user wishes to migrate everything from namespace `guestbook` where no PVCs exist (or where PVCs exist but none were selected).
+Through completion of the wizard, the UI will store source and destination cluster's API Server URL and Token in secrets named `source-cluster-1234` and `destination-cluster-1234` respectively and the `guestbook` namespace was selected for migration where no PVCs exist (or where PVCs exist but none were chosen).

 The generated Pipeline: